Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 ### Hashcat

-Hashcat is a password recovery and cracking tool.
+Hashcat is an offline password recovery and cracking tool.
 It is free and accessible online as a zip folder.

 It takes as input a target hash, a hashing method and a list of passwords, and it tries to find one password in the